Skip to main content

 iMessage integration requires a Mac running the agent because it relies on the macOS Messages framework.
 You can't run the iMessage channel on Linux or Windows — even in a VM, the Messages framework won't be available.

-If you're on macOS and want the most natural, personal channel, this is the one to set up first.
+If you're on macOS and want the most natural, personal channel, this is the one to set up first. iMessage is the one OpenClaw channel that requires a Mac — see system requirements for details.
+Like every other channel, it adds no subscription cost — you pay only your AI provider's API fees.

 • macOS 13 Ventura or later